Seatis/my-teaching-materials/workshop/expressions-and-control-flow/javascript.md

 ## Individual Workshop Review
-Please follow the styleguide: [Our Python styleguide](../../styleguide/python.md)
+Please follow the styleguide: [Our JavaScript styleguide](../../styleguide/javascript.md)

 - Is the directory structure and the name of the files correct?
 - Are the includes palced on the top of the files?